JamFox/quartz.jamfox.dev/content/The Power Of Now.md

 ## Key To Spiritual Dimension Of Time

->“What, at this moment, is lacking?”
+>"What, at this moment, is lacking?"
 A powerful question that does not require an answer on the level of the mind.
 It is designed to take your attention deeply into the Now.
-A similar question in the Zen tradition is this: “If not now, when?”
+A similar question in the Zen tradition is this: "If not now, when?"

->And Rumi, the great poet and teacher of Sufism, declares: “Past and future veil God from our sight; burn up both of them with fire.”
+>And Rumi, the great poet and teacher of Sufism, declares: "Past and future veil God from our sight; burn up both of them with fire."

->Meister Eckhart, the thirteenth-century spiritual teacher, summed it all up beautifully “Time is what keeps the light from reaching us.
-There is no greater obstacle to God than time.”
+>Meister Eckhart, the thirteenth-century spiritual teacher, summed it all up beautifully "Time is what keeps the light from reaching us.
+There is no greater obstacle to God than time."

 ## Letting Go Of Psychological Time

->Learn to use time in the practical aspects of your life we may call this “clock time” but immediately return to present-moment awareness when those practical matters have been dealt with.
-In this way, there will be no build-up of “psychological time,” which is identification with the past and continuous compulsive projection into the future.
+>Learn to use time in the practical aspects of your life we may call this "clock time" but immediately return to present-moment awareness when those practical matters have been dealt with.
+In this way, there will be no build-up of "psychological time," which is identification with the past and continuous compulsive projection into the future.

 >Nonforgiveness necessarily implies a heavy burden of psychological time.